MahmoudAlsonbaty/NoLife-Tracker/README.md

 ### Dimension checklists

 - `missing` splits what's left into **Overworld / Nether / End / Other**
-- Done mobs are greyed out, excluded mobs are struck through — you can see the whole set at once
+- Done mobs are greyed out, excluded mobs are struck through, you can see the whole set at once
 - Any mob can be moved between groups if your server's progression differs

 ### Leaderboards & announcements